 Rachel Rhys is the pen-name of a successful psychological suspense author.
 A Dangerous Crossing is her debut novel under this name and is inspired by a real life account of a 1930s ocean voyage.
 Rachel Rhys lives in North London with her family.

 A Dangerous Crossing is published by Doubleday.
-We have 50 copies to giveaway!
-If you do receive one, we need you to add your questions and comments for Rachel to the thread (coming soon!) by the end of April so please ONLY apply if this timeframe works for you.
+Please don't forget that if you go receive one of the free copies you will need to add your questions and comments for Rachel to the thread by the end of April.

 Please login first.